JeffersonLab/clara-docs/docs/clas/data-processing.md

 #### farm18

-The current suggestion (before implementing Slurm workload namager) is to use farm18 nodes in the `exclusive` mode, hence use the following settings:
+The current suggestion (before implementing Slurm workload manager) is to use farm18 nodes in the `exclusive` mode, hence use the following settings:

 ```